uho/interpretive/README.md

 ## interpretive-wordlist

-In the approach presented here the idea is to use a variation of a) to implement NDCS-words: define their interpretation semantics in the wordlist ``interpretive-wordlist`` and search this word list only when the text interpreter is in interpretation state.
+In the approach presented here the idea is to use a variation of a) to implement dual words: define their interpretation semantics in the wordlist ``interpretive-wordlist`` and search this word list only when the text interpreter is in interpretation state.
 If a name is found there, the text interpreter will perform its execution semantics.